-- All the grand symbols of the pagan empire were in view, including Roman crosses with their victims; and the disciples were told to deny themselves, take up their cross and follow Jesus.
+- All the grand symbols of the pagan empire were in view, including Roman crosses with their victims; in this context the disciples were told to deny themselves, take up their cross and follow Jesus.

-- To follow Jesus means to deny our own interests for prioritize His interests.
+- To follow Jesus means to deny our own interests and to prioritize His interests.

 - Are we willing to be ashamed and humiliated as we stand up and identify with Jesus in His suffering and death?

-- The leaven of self-interest can colour our plans for 2017; evaluate the content of your prayer life; your resolutions for 2017.
+- The leaven of self-interest can colour our plans for 2017; evaluate the content of your prayer life and your resolutions for 2017.